 Figure 1: BDI 100TB Warmup & Serial Run Performance

 From the serial performance perspective, we observed 2 to 2.54x improvement on Db2 12.1 on IBM’s P10 PCR vs the baseline IIAS.
-This is great news as serial query test won’t make the most utilization of the increased capacity of the P10 PCR architecture.
+This is great news as the serial query test won’t make the most utilization of the increased capacity of the P10 PCR architecture.
 We will explore that next in the concurrent tests.

 Performance Test Set #2: Query Concurrency